Cell Biology and Biophysics

 |Kaksonen Group||Dynamics of membrane trafficking|

 |Neveu Group||Systems biology of stem cell differentiation|

 |Schwab Team||Volume correlative light and electron microscopy|

 Novel developments in microscopy, computer simulations and chemical biology-based probes are a particular strength of the Unit.
-We constantly explore new directions to integrate new approaches and disciplines to answer cell biological questions.
+We constantly explore new directions and integrate new approaches and disciplines to answer cell biological questions.
 New correlative light/electron and superresolution imaging methods, as well as mechanistic biochemistry, allow us to directly interface between cell and structural biology to understand molecular mechanisms.
-On the other hand, advances in live microscopy methods now allow us to carry out cell biology in developing organisms to understand how cell organisation and collective cell behaviour leads to organ formation.
+Furthermore, advances in live microscopy methods now allow us to carry out cell biology in developing organisms to understand how cell organisation and collective cell behaviour leads to organ formation.